gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 title page, so it had escaped the censor's inspection.

 She sounded the words out carefully.
-"The tunnels beneath Gandan and Trunggar are so---I don't know that word."
+"The tunnels beneath Gandan and Trunggar are so—I don't know that word."

 "Similar.
 Go on."

-"Similar as to---I'm sorry, bookster, I don't know the next word either."
+"Similar as to—I'm sorry, bookster, I don't know the next word either."

 Razi wiped the last of the stew from the pot with his finger, licked